 Can visual art empower young people to have more say in their local towns?

-This young people’s outreach project in Cumnock, in the former mining area of East Ayrshire - funded by the Scottish Government’s Youth Arts Fund, through Creative Scotland with support from Youth Music Initiative and Time to Shine – set up a mini-art school to make this happen.
+This young people’s outreach project in Cumnock, in the former mining area of East Ayrshire, set up a mini-art school to make this happen.
+The project was funded by the Scottish Government’s Youth Arts Fund, through Creative Scotland with support from Youth Music Initiative and Time to Shine.

-As a response to the aftermath of Covid-19, 35 young artists from the Robert Burns Academy were able to conjure a vision of hope and possibility for the young people of East Ayrshire, by creating a modern urban myth and its striking graphic propaganda.
+As a response to the aftermath of Covid-19, 35 young artists from the Robert Burns Academy were able to conjure a vision of hope and possibility for the young people of East Ayrshire, by creating a modern urban myth with a striking visual identity.

 On Saturday 11 December 2021 at 1pm, a group of enthusiastic local young people occupied the Town Square in Cumnock to proclaim the beginning of a new era for the town, in which young peoples’ voices will be centre stage.

-They were led by ‘Billy Enigma’ — a gender-fluid bunny from outer space who crashed landed into the pit winding gear of the local Barony A-Frame — who has taken up the role of helping the young people realise their futures.
+They were led by ‘Billy Enigma', a gender-fluid bunny from outer space.
+Billy's rocket had crash-landed into the distinctive steel A-Frame of a former East Ayrshire coalmine.
+Billy then took up the role of helping the young people realise their futures.
 This icon of hope and self-acceptance, created by a group of S5 Art students at the Robert Burns Academy at the start of the project, has been adopted by all the young people as their figurehead.
 Billy’s image leads a graphic rebranding of the town through teenagers’ eyes.

 ‘Welcome to Billy’s Town’ proclaims a poster.
 This could be a town transformed.
 Billy has rainbow ears and a vibrant unconventional appearance, featuring sky blue polka dots and an ‘enigmatic smile’.
 One large black banner with vibrant, white lettering tells everybody: ‘Billy says “It’s OK!”’.
 This is important because these young people are feeling under pressure.
 Billy says to them that it doesn’t matter, that they are fine as they are.
 It’s a truth that isn’t reflected in the competitive system based on exams . . . based on success and failure.